RaiSimUnity

 ../_images/RSUinstruction1.png ../_images/RSUinstruction2.png ../_images/RSUinstruction3.png

-You can specify the appearance of an object using raisim::SingleBodyObject::setAppearanc.
-If you want to hide object completely in RaisimUnity, you can set appearance as hidden-unity.
+You can specify the appearance of an object using raisim::SingleBodyObject::setAppearance.
+If you want to hide an object completely in RaisimUnity, set its appearance to hidden-unity.